malloydata/malloydata.github.io/docs/_src/language/source.md

 ## Source Refinement

-When you add fields to or modify a source we call this refinements.
+When you add fields to or modify a source we call this refinement.
 This can include adding filters, specifying a `primary key`, adding fields and joins, renaming fields, or limiting which fields are available.